 RULES:

-1. Never propose a change without citing at least 5 log entries
+1. No proposal without at least 5 cited log entries

 2. Each proposal must include: current value, proposed value,

-3. Flag any proposal that might increase missed signals
+3. Flag any proposal that might lift missed signals

-4. If dismissal rate < 15%, recommend no changes (system healthy)
+4. If dismissal rate < 15%, propose nothing (system is healthy)

 OUTPUT FORMAT: